-RUSSIAN (87)
+RUSSIAN (87) See Foreign Languages.

-SOCIOLOGY AND SOCIAL WORK

-Professor Griswold; Associate Professors Ashburn and Elwell; Assistant Professors Herrman, Rees, and Tait (on sabbatical leave, second semester, 1981-82); Adjunct Assistant Professor Pats

-Areas of particular teaching interest: Professor Griswold: anthropology, community planning; Professor Ashburn: criminology, law enforcement; Professor Elwell: social welfare policy and organizations; Professor Herrman: social theory and stratification; Professor Rees: social work methods, human behavior; Professor Tait: juvenile delinquency, social theory.

-Students majoring in sociology may prepare for graduate study in community planning, criminal justice, liberal arts, social work, or theology as well as in sociology.

-A social work concentration within the sociology major prepares students for the practice of social work.
+SOCIOLOGY AND SOCIAL WORK Professors Griswold and Ashburn; Associate Professors Elwell, Rees, and Tait; Assistant Professor Herrman; Adjunct Assistant Professor Pats Areas of particular teaching interest: Professor Griswold: anthropology; Professor Ashburn: criminology, law enforcement; Professor Elwell: social welfare policy and organizations; Professor Rees: social work methods, human behavior; Professor Tait: juvenile delinquency, social research; Professor Herrman: social theory and stratification.
+Students majoring in sociology may prepare for graduate study in criminal justice, liberal arts, management, social work, or theology as well as in sociology.
+The social work program prepares students for the practice of social work.
 This program is accredited by the Council on Social Work Education as meeting the standards for undergraduate social work programs preparing for practice.
 Graduates of this program can move directly into social work positions or may enter some graduate schools of social work with advanced standing.
 A limited number of students qualify to participate in an off-campus program in Appalachia.

-SOCIOLOGY (90)
+SOCIOLOGY (90) Basic Major:

-Sociology 103, 351, and at least eighteen additional hours, including twelve hours chosen from 108, 203, 204, 212, 316, 319; Economics 101 or 203; Political Science 103; Psychology 106; Statistics 215.
+Sociology 103, 351, and at least eighteen additional hours, including twelve hours chosen from 108, 203, 212, 316, 319; Social Work 214 or Psychology 204; Economics 101 or 203; Political Science 103; Psychology 106; Statistics 215; Computer Science 100.

 Other Educational Options in Sociology:

-Community Planning, Criminal Justice, Teacher Certification Elementary (K-6), Pre-Theology.
+Criminal Justice, Management, Teacher Certification (K-6), Pre-Theology.

 Sociology 103 is prerequisite to all other courses in sociology.

 103 Introductory Sociology

 The analysis of social organization, the nature of culture, personality, groups and associations; sociological definitions, concepts and usages are emphasized as basic to a sound sociological perspective.

 104 Issues and Trends in American Society

 The study of development, enforcement, and violation of societal norms.
 Use is made of recent theoretical perspectives relative to the concept of deviance.

+3 credits

 108 Cultural Anthropology

-A study of man's culture, with material drawn from both primitive and complex societies.
+A study of culture, with material drawn from both primitive and complex societies.

 202 The Family

 A study of the contemporary American family; its variety of patterns; its reaction to stress; and its function in a rapidly changing society.

 203 Urban Sociology

-The study of the differentiation of social structures and functions within urban communities:

-ecological processes involved in the growth of cities and metropolitan areas; an analysis of urbanism as a way of life.
+The study of the differentiation of social structures and functions within urban communities; ecological processes involved in the growth of cities and metropolitan areas; an analysis of urbanism as a way of life.

 204 Social Psychology

 See Psychology 204.

 205 Criminology

 Theoretical aspects of criminal behavior as well as the justice system itself are examined in detail.

 206 Religion and Society

 An investigation of the varieties of religious belief and practice; religious institutions and their effect upon the individual; how a society affects its religious institutions and how religious institutions affect society.
-Offered in 1982-83 and alternate years.
+Offered in 1984-85 and alternate years.

 207 Ethnography of The American Indian

 An archaeological and ethnological analysis of Indian cultures in the Americas from the early hunters to the high cultures of Maya, Inca, and Aztec.
-Offered in 1981-82 and alternate years.
+Offered in 1983-84 and alternate years.

 209 American Indian Religion

 See Religious Studies 209.